ethanwillis/slate/source/index.html.md

       <yellow>Required</yellow>
     </parameter>
     <desc>
-      any string which will be sent to redirect url together with access code.
+      any string which will be sent to redirect_url together with the access code.
     </desc>
   </item>
   <item>